PennyLaneAI/pennylane/doc/code/qml_hf.rst

 performs self-consistent-field iterations to obtain a set of optimized molecular orbital coefficients.
-These coefficients and the computed integrals over basis functions are used to construct the one- and two-body electron integrals in the molecular orbital basis, which can be used to generate a differentiable second-quantized Hamiltonian in the fermionic and qubit basis.
+These coefficients and the computed integrals over basis functions are used to construct the one- and two-body electron integrals in the molecular orbital basis, which can be used to generate a differentiable second-quantized Hamiltonians in the fermionic and qubit basis.

 The following code shows the construction of the Hamiltonian for the hydrogen molecule where the geometry of the molecule and the basis set parameters are all differentiable.